Frances Burney: Evelina

 Burney's Evelina or the History of a Young Lady's Entrance into the World was published anonymously in 1778 without her father's knowledge or permission, by Thomas Lowndes, who voiced an interest after reading its first volume and agreed to publish it upon receipt of the finished work.
 The novel had been rejected by a previous publisher, Robert Dodsley, who declined to print an anonymous work.
-Burney, who worked as her father's amanuensis, had copied the manuscript in a "disguised hand" to prevent any identification of the book with the Burneys, thinking that her own handwriting might be recognised by a publisher.
-Burney's second attempt to publish it involved the collusion of her eldest brother James, who posed as its author to Lowndes.
+Burney, who worked as her father's amanuensis, had copied the manuscript in a "disguised hand" to prevent any identification of the book with her family, thinking that her own handwriting might be recognised by a publisher.
+Burney's second attempt to publish Evelina involved the help of her eldest brother James, who posed as its author to Lowndes.
 Inexperienced at negotiating with a publisher, he only extracted twenty guineas (£21) as payment for the manuscript.

-The novel was a critical success, with praise from respected persons, including the statesman Edmund Burke and the literary critic Dr Johnson.
+The novel was a critical success, with praise from respected persons, including the statesman Edmund Burke and the literary critic Samuel Johnson.
 It was admired for its comic view of wealthy English society and realistic portrayal of working-class London dialects.
 It is known today as a satire.
 It was even discussed by characters in another epistolary novel of the time: Elizabeth Blower's George Bateman (1782).
-Burney's father read public reviews of it before learning that the author was his daughter.
+Burney's father read public reviews of Evelina before learning that the author was his daughter.
 Although the act of publication was radical for its time, he was impressed by the favourable reactions and largely supported her.
 He certainly saw social advantages in having a successful writer in the family.